sean-chester/sean-chester.github.io/bio.md

 in top database periodicals: PVLDB, ACM SIGMOD, and IEEE ICDE.

 From 2017-2019, he held a prestigious Horizon 2020 Marie-Skłodowska Curie fellowship from the _European Research Council_, which he tenured at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
-Previously, he had been a postdoc at Aarhus University in Denmark and a graduate student at the University of Victoria.
+Previously, he had been a postdoc at Aarhus University (Denmark) and a graduate student at the University of Victoria (Canada).

-You can read more about his research in the layman summaries on this website.
-You can read *even more* in the published papers!
-Most of the research work, written in c++, is openly and non-virally available with an _Unlicense_ on GitHub and all recent research manuscripts are freely available as green open access preprints on his [publications list](/publications/).
+Currently, his team is focusing on data-parallel, lock-free algorithms with applications in graph analytics, computer graphics, and natural language processing.
+We focus on combined theoretical-empirical validation with proofs of correctness and software prototypes to evaluate observed performance.